20 Secrets to Strip Fat Everywhere

 "Focus on hitting upper body workouts three times a week," White says.
 He recommends doing a combination of hammer curls, preacher curls, dips, dumbbell kickbacks, and tricep press downs.
 "To tone these areas stick to 12-20 reps per set," he says.

 Doing all the arm exercises in the world isn't going to help if there's still a layer of fat covering your upper body.
-"The more body fat you lose the more muscle tone will pop," White says.
+"The more body fat you lose, the more muscle tone will pop," White says.
 He recommends to cut down on eating after dinner as much as possible to boost weight loss.

 White also recommends cutting back on portion sizes to boost weight loss.
 In one study of 329 overweight people, 40 percent of those who practiced portion control for two years lost 5 percent or more of their body weight.
 In the same study, those who didn't actually gained weight!
 Measuring out your food and sticking to proper servings will help you cut back on calories, and lose weight overall, exposing those toned and firm arms.
-Need a head start?
-Check out our 18 Easy Ways to Control Your Portion Sizes.

-Get More Vitamin D
+Get more vitamin D

-If you tend to gain weight in your arms and have a hard time building muscle, you could have a T type body type, meaning your body doesn't produce enough of the hormone testosterone.
-One way to boost testosterone production is with vitamin D. Take 1000 IUs of a vitamin D supplement, or eat more vitamin D-rich fish like salmon or sardines.
+If you tend to gain weight in your arms and have a hard time building muscle, you could have a T-type body type, meaning your body doesn't produce enough of the hormone testosterone.
+One way to boost testosterone production is with vitamin D. Take 1000 IUs of a vitamin D supplement or eat more vitamin D-rich fish like salmon or sardines.

-Hit the Weight Room for HIIT
+Hit the weight room for HIIT

 Toning your legs takes time, White says, and it may take a while to see any real progress.
 But a good place to start is in the weight room.
 "In the weight room focus on high-intensity training.
-Super-set a combination of squats, lunges, leg extensions/curls and leg press," White says.
-"Since legs are a bigger muscle focus on 8-12 reps per set."
+Super-set a combination of squats, lunges, leg extensions/curls, and leg press," White says.
+"Since legs are a bigger muscle, focus on 8-12 reps per set."

-"Oftentimes the layer of fat covering the leg muscles can blur the definition," White says.
+"Oftentimes, the layer of fat covering the leg muscles can blur the definition," White says.
 And more veggies could help burn fat; a study published in the journal Nutrition Research found that overweight adults in Brazil lost more weight when they ate more fruits and veggies.
-He recommends eating more fruits and vegetables to boost overall weight loss, which will show off your toned legs.
+White recommends eating more fruits and vegetables to boost overall weight loss, which will show off your toned legs.
 He says to aim for at least five servings of fruits and vegetables a day.

-Take a Spin Class
+Take a spin class

 Incorporating cycling into your workout routine will be a double-whammy for working out your legs.
 The increased resistance and motion will work your leg muscles, and the moderate to high intensity of the workout will help torch calories and boost weight-loss.
 Plus, many spinning classes consist of intervals; a study published in the journal Obesity found that people who performed high-intensity intermittent exercise experienced an increase in fat loss.

-Focus on Lean Protein
+Focus on lean protein

 "The food you eat can positively or negatively affect the appearance of your legs," White says.
 He recommends focusing on lean protein, which can help build more fat-burning muscle.
 Protein has also been proven to help people feel full and lose weight, if you stick within the daily range (about 1.6 grams of protein per kilogram of body weight).
 Some good sources of protein include chicken, fish, Greek yogurt, and nuts.
-And to blast fat even faster, don't miss these 10 Steps to Lose 10 Pounds Fast!.